 Efforts become circular, repetitive, and self-defeating.
 The family focuses heavily on the addiction and its impact on the family’s ability to function.
 For this reason, members have difficulty maintaining relationships or meeting responsibilities.
 Elevated levels of stress create physical illness like headache, ulcer, and hypertension.
 Loved ones may also experience instability in their mental or emotional health.

-A Fresh Look at Family…
+And a Fresh Look at Family Guide-lines…